UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/interactive_jobs/index.md

 The command ```salloc``` expects [Slurm directives](../batch_jobs/batch_directives/) as input arguments that it uses to customize your interactive session.
 For comprehensive documentation on using ```salloc```, see [Slurm's official documentation](https://slurm.schedmd.com/salloc.html).

-!!! info "GPU Partitions"

-	New GPU partitions were added in the Summer 2024 maintenance cycle, which affects requests for interactive sessions via the ```salloc``` command when requesting GPU resources.
-See [batch directives](https://hpcdocs.hpc.arizona.edu/running_jobs/batch_jobs/batch_directives/#allocations-and-partitions) for details on the new partitions.

 **Single CPU Example**